pherjung/nemomobile-ux.github.io/README.txt

 a work in progress but I do not have time to really complete it anymore.
 Feel free to use it as a template.

+Disclaimer: I am not a web developer or a designer.

 ### Development
 Clone the repo